 Looking for a Honda 125cc dirt bike?
-The Honda CRF125 is a great bike for the right rider.
+The Honda CRF 125 is a great bike if you’re the right kind of rider.

-In this article, I’m going to give you the practical info you need to decide whether or not it’s the right dirt bike for you.
+In this review, I’m going to give you the practical info you need to decide whether or not it’s the right dirt bike for you.

 What is a CRF125F dirt bike?

 It’s a 125cc 4 stroke trail bike that’s built for beginners learning to ride a dirt bike with a clutch.
 Honda used to make a CRF80/XR80, which was replaced with the small wheel CRF125F, and the bigger wheel CRF100/XR100 was updated to the CRF125FB to also compete with the Yamaha TTR125.

 What age range is the CRF 125 for?

 While it mainly depends on how tall you are, the CRF125F is good if you are or have a kid that’s10-13 years old.
 With that said, there’s a small wheel and big wheel version, and the bigger wheel works well if you’re a female or a guy with short legs.

 CRF125F vs CRF125FB – What are the differences?